 To stay up-to-date with new features and bug fixes, see the .NET agent release notes.

-After you install the agent and wait a few minutes to generate traffic for your app, data will appear in the New Relic APM Overview page.
+After you install the agent and wait a few minutes for your app to generate traffic, data will appear in the New Relic APM Overview page.
 If no data appears, or if you encounter other problems, see New Relic's .NET troubleshooting procedures.

 The most important part of agent configuration is to give your app a descriptive name.
 New Relic uses this app name to aggregate metrics when you have multiple apps or hosts.
 The agent also includes a variety of configuration options to further customize your installation.

-After installing the .NET agent, extend the agent's instrumentation further.
-For example:
+After installing the .NET agent, extend the agent's instrumentation with one or more of these methods:

 Integrate the .NET agent with New Relic Browser to gain visibility into end-user activity.